Gleyber Torres Player Props: Yankees vs. Rangers

 Gleyber Torres At The Plate

-- Torres has 21 hits this season and a team-best OBP of .392.

-- He ranks 73rd in batting average, 24th in on base percentage, and 70th in slugging among qualifying hitters in MLB play.
+- He ranks 68th in batting average, 25th in on base percentage, and 55th in slugging among qualifying hitters in MLB action.

-- Torres will look to extend his four-game hitting streak.
-He's batting .316 with one homer during his last outings.
+- Torres will look to extend his five-game hitting streak.
+He's batting .350 with two homers over the course of his last games.

-- In 62.5% of his games this season (15 of 24), Torres has picked up at least one hit, and in five of those games (20.8%) he recorded at least two.
+- In 64.0% of his 25 games this season, Torres has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.